PASSIVE INCOME POTENTIAL

 Monthly cash flow potential may exceed original property

-Capitalization rates historically have been between five to seven percent cash-on-cash return on your equity investment.* The DST seeks to deliver stable income potential generated from credit worthy tenants while enjoying the income from the property while letting a professional team manage it
+Capitalization rates historically have been between 5 to 7% cash-on-cash return on equity investments.* The DST seeks to deliver stable income potential generated from credit-worthy tenants who can enjoy the income from the property while letting a professional team manage it

 *Rates are not a guarantee and may change at any time.
 Past performance does not guarantee future results.

 The potential for greater capital investment appreciation on your present equity

 A DST is good for investors who want to trade up to higher quality investment grade properties that are returns of a professionally managed, institutional type commercial property with credit-worthy tenants.
 It provides individual investors the ability to compete with institutional investors on larger deals by pooling funds for larger properties than they normally wouldn’t be able to afford.
 They can leverage the sponsor’s acquisition departments.

 Benefits include continuation of tax deferral – until step-up in basis and new depreciation allowance – as much as 50% to 80% of potential cash flow sheltered from taxes, typically.
 We believe it has the potential to be an excellent estate planning vehicle – estate tax valuation discounts of up to 35% for a DST interest (i.e. further discounts may be available with proper planning).

 A majority of sponsors only hold the properties on average about 6.5 years, so investors are then able to take their net proceeds to “exchange” into a property of their own choosing or another program to further defer their taxes.
 DSTs are illiquid investments, so investors should plan on being invested for the life of the investment.
 If you are seeking liquidity, there are other strategies we can utilize that seek to achieve these goals.